WebComponentsGuide/webcomponents.guide/learn/components/rendering.md

 If you're using a _declarative ShadowDOM_ then you'll need to use a special API called _Element Internals_.
 To get to a Web Components _Element Internals_, `.attachInternals()` can be called.
 It can only be called once though - subsequent calls will throw an error.
-Internals should be kept private to a Web Component class as it contains a variety of internal APIs for a Web Component.
+Internals should remain private to a Web Component class as it contains a variety of internal APIs for a Web Component.
 The Element Internals API **also** has a `.shadowRoot` property, but this one can also get the _closed ShadowRoot_:

 ```html
 <stop-watch>